SurajNamburi/v2-balloon-detection-dataset/README.md

-# V2 Balloon Detection Dataset
+# Balloon Detection Using Manual HOG Feature Extraction and SVM Classification

 This repository contains the V2 Balloon Detection Dataset used for the Object Detection project in ML and CV classes.